kushanbhagya/cybersecurity-home-lab/lab4-fail2ban-ssh-protection/README.md

 > **Fail2Ban only triggers when the failure threshold is reached within the time window.**
 >
-> If the correct password is found before `maxretry` failures occur, no ban is issued — highlighting why **strong, unique passwords** and **key-based authentication** are essential complements to Fail2Ban.
+> If the correct password is found before `maxretry` failures occur, no ban is issued, highlighting why **strong, unique passwords** and **key-based authentication** are essential complements to Fail2Ban.

 ---